ChrisZie/HugoSymphony/content/service/marketing/_index.md

     image: https://cdn.pixabay.com/photo/2010/12/01/space-shuttle-774_1280.jpg
     imagealttext: Kick-Off
     subtext: Project Sign-Off and Initiation
     description: We meet with you to get the formal go-ahead for the project.
 Then we meet with your team to review all of your current Social Media profiles and strategies.
-We establish what your goals are and should be, and then create a plan get you to those goals from where you are right now.
+We establish what your goals are and should be, and then create a plan to get you to those goals from where you are right now.
     description2: Deliverable - Project Charter
   - name: Discovery
     image: https://cdn.pixabay.com/photo/2015/12/01/20/28/fall-1072821_1280.jpg